Oh, hello there! I’m Kimberly. I go by Kim, but I like to write my name out the long way because It makes me feel fancy.

 - I am a Certified Holistic Health Coach from the Institute of integrative Nutrition in New York, USA

-- I have worked with Weight Watchers, Girls Incorporated, and Girls on the Run and Girl Scouts, U.N.
+- I have worked with Weight Watchers (this is how I know the big companies don't really care), Girls Incorporated, and Girls on the Run and Girl Scouts, U.N.
 Women, SISU Girls and I am also an affiliated professional of the Body Positive Fitness Alliance.

 - I have experience working in the U.S., U.K, China, and Singapore and have worked with people in North America and throughout Europe and Asia.
 I have tried and tested what works and doesn't work with women all around the world and I know you don't need another person giving you another diet plan or cleanse marketed as something else that is actually just another diet.
 I'm saying this not to tell you all the places I have been.
 I am sharing that girls and women of all ages around the world struggle with the same issues.
 It's time we realized we are not alone.
-You don't have to feel bad about eating a cookie and think you need to go for a run because of it.
-There is another brilliant option.
+It's time we worked to create a new option for girls outside of what is perfect.
+This is our shared vision.